Vietnam.vn - Nền tảng quảng bá Việt Nam

 Boris Nadezhdin speaks to the media after submitting his signature to the Russian Central Election Commission in Moscow on January 31.
 Photo: AFP

-Speaking to the media at the election commission headquarters, Mr Nadezhdin stressed that all signatures were collected in Russia, in accordance with regulations, and that this did not include signatures collected abroad.
-He also said his campaign was entirely funded by tens of thousands of donations from "ordinary people".
+Speaking to the media at the election commission headquarters, Nadezhdin emphasized that all signatures were collected in Russia, in accordance with regulations, and did not include signatures collected abroad.
+He also said his campaign was entirely funded by tens of thousands of donations from "ordinary people."

-"President Putin made a mistake by starting a special military operation in Ukraine," Nadezhdin said, adding that he would work to end the fighting through negotiations.
+"President Putin made a mistake in launching the special military operation in Ukraine," Nadezhdin said, adding that he would strive to end the hostilities through negotiations.

-President Putin, 71 years old, on January 29 was officially registered as a candidate for the Russian presidential election taking place on March 15-17, after meeting the requirements for valid signatures.
+President Putin, 71, was officially registered as a candidate in the Russian presidential election to be held from March 15-17 on January 29, after meeting the requirements for a valid signature.

-President Putin is the fourth person to be confirmed as a candidate by the CEC.
-The previous three were Liberal Democratic Party of Russia (LDPR) leader Leonid Slutsky, MP Vladislav Davankov and MP Nikolay Kharitonov.
+President Putin is the fourth person to have his candidacy confirmed by the CEC.
+The three previous candidates were Leonid Slutsky, leader of the Liberal Democratic Party of Russia (LDPR); MP Vladislav Davankov; and MP Nikolay Kharitonov.

 Huyen Le (According to AFP , Reuters )